-3.3.
-The UK's Civil Nuclear Energy Industry
+3.3 The UK's Civil Nuclear Energy Industry

-UK based companies have been active (leading) in the development of civil nuclear power for more than 50 years, and the UK maintains a significant capability in the design, construction and operation of nuclear power plant, and in full fuel cycle facilities, nuclear plant decommissioning and nuclear waste management.
+UK-based companies have been active (leading) in the development of civil nuclear power for more than 50 years, and the UK maintains a significant capability in the design, construction and operation of nuclear power plant, and in full fuel cycle facilities, nuclear plant decommissioning and nuclear waste management.

-The UK's nuclear industry employs directly and indirectly approximately 80,000 people in the UK and earns the UK approximately £700M a year from overseas business (From Mott MacDonald Report to UKT&I, 2007).
+The UK's nuclear industry employs directly and indirectly approximately 80,000 people in the UK and earns the UK approximately £700M a year from overseas business (From Mott MacDonald report to UK Trade & Investment, 2007).
 The UK's nuclear industry is a major exporter of technology and skills and UK companies are actively engaged in collaborative projects with overseas bodies.
-UK companies are playing an increasingly important role as owner, operator, engineer, consultant, contractor, supplier and investor in the global nuclear energy industry (From Mott MacDonald Report to UKT&I, 2007).
+UK companies are playing an increasingly important role as owner, operator, engineer, consultant, contractor, supplier and investor in the global nuclear energy industry (From Mott MacDonald report to UK Trade & Investment, 2007).

-Research by Cogent, the sector skills council, suggests that the UK's nuclear industry and its supply chain employs 56,000 people directly, across 200 employers, although this figure includes those employed in the defence sector (eg, constructing, refitting and refueling of nuclear submarines and the Atomic Weapons Research Establishment, Aldermaston).
+Research by Cogent, the sector skills council, suggests that the UK's nuclear industry and its supply chain employs 56,000 people directly, across 200 employers, although this figure includes those employed in the defence sector (eg, constructing, refitting and refuelling of nuclear submarines and at the Atomic Weapons Research Establishment, Aldermaston).